Family Law Act 1975: Parenting orders

 Part VII of the Act deals with the custody and welfare of children in Australia, regardless of the relationship between the parents.
 The Part has been amended significantly in 1995, 2006, and 2011.

-Children's matters are determined on the basis of who the child will 'live with' and 'spend time with' (terms which were formerly labeled 'residence' and 'contact' respectively).
+Children's matters are determined on the basis of who the child will 'live with' and 'spend time with' (terms which were formerly labelled 'residence' and 'contact' respectively).
 Although the term custody often refers to where children live, the concept was abolished in 1995 with the Family Law Reform Act.
 The concept of custody gave much wider decision making powers to the parent with whom children lived, than either the concept of 'residence' or 'live with'.
 Since 1995 both parents legally have the same (but not shared) parental responsibility for children, regardless of where and with whom the children live, until and unless a court makes a different order.

 Parental responsibility is the ability to make decisions that affect the day-to-day and long-term care and welfare of the child, and can include things such as what school they attend and what their name is.

 The Act does not specify that the person with whom the child is to reside or spend time with must necessarily be their natural parent, and provision is made for anyone 'concerned with the care, welfare or development of the child' to apply to the Court for orders.
 In all proceedings, the paramount consideration is the 'best interests of the child', and the Court will not make an order that is contrary to these interests.